 There’s a romantic spot atop the hill nearby at Jingshan Park nearby, where you can view the rooftops of the 72ha imperial city and its 980 buildings.

-A favourite spot for a candle-lit dinner is the Temple Restaurant and Bar (or TRB), which is set in a 600-year-old Chinese temple that was converted into factory during the communist reign.
+A favourite spot for a candle-lit dinner is the Temple Restaurant and Bar (or TRB), which is set in a 600-year-old Chinese temple that was converted into a factory during the communist reign.

 French chef Yannick Alléno’s S.T.A.Y is another romantic dining spot offering French bling and fine food.

 It has a glittering interior design and a unique Pastry Library, in the centre of the restaurant, where you can watch the chefs prepare mouth-watering French pastries and desserts.

 A room in the sky at China World Summit Wing is perfect for couples.
 The hotel occupies the 64th to the 80th floors of the China World Trade Centre and rooms have floor-to-ceiling windows with birds-eye views of the city.
 The hotel also has the city’s highest fine-dining restaurant, Grill 79, and the city’s highest bar, Atmosphere, which is on the 80th floor.

 A two-hour flight from Beijing, I arrive in Manzhouli in Inner Mongolia where the temperature hovers around -26 degrees Celcius.